-The term "country" does not imply political independence but may refer to any territory for which authorities report separate social or economic statistics.
-Data are shown for economies as they were constituted in 1997, and historical data are revised to reflect current political arrangements.
+The term country does not imply political independence but may refer to any territory for which authorities report separate social or economic statistics.
+Data are shown for economies as they were constituted in 1998, and historical data are revised to reflect current political arrangements.
 Throughout the tables, exceptions are noted.

 As of July 1, 1997, China resumed its exercise of sovereignty over the Special Administrative Region of Hong Kong.
+Data for Hong Kong, China, are shown on a separate line following the entry for China and are included in the aggregates for high-income economies.
 Data for China do not include data for Taiwan, China, unless otherwise noted.